Phaen/Polynar/README.md

 * **list** *(array|string)* <br/> The list containing all items that can be processed.
 * **sort** *(bool, optional)* <br/> If *true*, will sort the list before encoding ensuring that identical, but differently ordered lists will yield the same results.
 Will default to *false*.

+Be aware that items that are arrays must be supplied in a containing array at all times, regardless whether only one is supplied.
+Otherwise your item's contents will be mistaken for seperate items instead.

 ##### Objects

 Whole objects can be processed as well, allowing you to furfill most of your encoding and decoding needs through one function call.